Determining your payment

 What is a monthly mortgage payment?

-A monthly mortgage payment is when your mortgage payment is withdrawn from your bank account on the same day of every month (i.e. on the 1st).
-With a monthly mortgage payment, you make 12 payments per year.
+A monthly mortgage payment is a scheduled payment that is automatically withdrawn from your bank account on the same day each month (e.g., the 1st of every month).
+With this payment schedule, you make a total of 12 payments per year.

-A bi-weekly mortgage payment is when your mortgage payment is withdrawn from your account every other week, totalling 26 payments per year.
-To determine the bi-weekly mortgage payment amount, your monthly mortgage payment is multiplied by 12 months then divided by the 26 pay periods in a year.
-Many homebuyers choose a bi-weekly mortgage payment because it coincides with their bi-weekly pay period.
+A bi-weekly mortgage payment means that your mortgage payment is withdrawn from your bank account every two weeks, resulting in 26 payments per year.
+To calculate the bi-weekly payment amount, your monthly mortgage payment is multiplied by 12 months and then divided by 26 pay periods.
+Many homebuyers prefer this payment schedule because it aligns with their bi-weekly pay period, making budgeting more convenient.

 What is an accelerated bi-weekly mortgage payment?